-Sarah Jeong, an opinion writer for The New York Times and columnist for The Verge, said she was thrown down the courthouse steps, while independent journalist Garrison Davis was hit by a crowd control munition.
+Sarah Jeong, an opinion writer for The New York Times and columnist for The Verge, said she was thrown down courthouse steps while reporting in Portland, Oregon, on July 21, 2021.

 The Portland protests, held nightly since late May, had grown more intense as the presence of federal law enforcement increased in early July.
 A temporary restraining order on July 2 that barred the Portland police from harming or impeding journalists wasn’t expanded to include federal agents until July 23.

-On the night of July 21, the “Wall of Moms” and thousands of other demonstrators converged on the courthouse downton for another night of confrontations with the federal agents. according to the local KPTV news station.
-When some protesters began pulling off the plywood blocking access to the courthouse shortly after 11 p.m., federal agents emerged from the building to clear the area.
+On the night of July 21, the “Wall of Moms” and thousands of other demonstrators converged on the Mark O. Hatfield federal courthouse downton for another night of confrontations with the federal agents, according to the local KPTV news station.
+When some individuals began pulling off the plywood blocking access to the courthouse shortly after 11 p.m., federal agents emerged from the building to clear the area.

 Jeong was standing in front of the courthouse in an area that is elevated several steps above the sidewalk, she told the Tracker.
 Federal agents exited the courthouse and swept right to left, clearing the crowd of protesters in front of the building, she said.